 Please note that prices are in sterling.

-all initial enquiries and for a price quotation on the work you require, contact the Editorial Consultancy Service via email: email@example.com.
+For all initial enquiries and for a price quotation on the work you require, contact the Editorial Consultancy Service via email: email@example.com.

 Her own work has been published in a variety of reviews including The Journal of Compressed Creative Arts, Prole, JMWW, The Tishman Review, Firewords, The Lonely Crowd and the Incubator.
 In 2014 she won the Dromineer Flash Fiction Prize and was shortlisted for the Bridport Prize.
 Her work has been nominated for the Best Small Fictions 2016 and she was longlisted for the 2016 Kathy Fish Fellowship.
-She is an article contributor at Flash Fiction Chronicles and The Lonely Crowd and she is currently studying creative writing at post graduate level at Kellogg College, Oxford University.
+She is an article contributor at Flash Fiction Chronicles and The Lonely Crowd and she is currently studying for a Master of Studies in Creative Writing at Kellogg College, Oxford.